radium0729/Personal-Sale/README.md

 # Personal Sale

-If Ads is on, the item not sold.
+If Ads is on, the item not sold out.

 If box checked, the item reserved.